 Diagnosis and treatment

 In humans, infections with RVFV are most often inapparent or associated with a moderate to severe influenza-like illness.
-A small percentage of affected individuals may develop encephalitis and retinal lesions, albeit severe hepatic disease with hemorrhagic manifestations and fatal outcome can also ensue.
+A small percentage of affected individuals may develop encephalitis and retinal lesions, albeit severe hepatic disease with hemorrhagic manifestations and the fatal outcome can also ensue.

 Rapid detection of viral material from viremic samples can be done by RT-PCR (either conventional or real-time modalities), recombinase polymerase amplification assay (RPA) or loop-mediated isothermal amplification (LAMP).
-Sandwich ELISA is also useful to detect RVFV antigens in the field studies where viral RNA cannot be stably preserved.
+Sandwich ELISA is also useful to detect RVFV antigens in field studies where viral RNA cannot be stably preserved.

 No established course of treatment is currently available for patients with this disease.
 The development of therapeutics targeting this virus is cumbersome due to our limited understanding of the RVFV replicative cycle.
 Certain animal studies have shown promise for ribavirin and interferon as potential future candidates for use in humans.

-The sustained way of infection prevention in endemic areas is through vaccination of animals.
+The sustained way of infection prevention in endemic areas is through the vaccination of animals.
 A veterinary vaccine commonly used in Africa is called the Smithburn vaccine.
 Several new generation vaccines are now under development for safe use in humans, with TSI-GSD 200 and MP-12 vaccines leading the way.